RezkiBawono/mongoDB-backend-boilerplate/README.md

     mongoose
     mongoose-sequence

-Boilerplate to connect from server.js to mongo DB database Use npm install to install all dependencies
+Boilerplate to connect from server.js to mongo DB database.
+Use npm install to install all dependencies.